Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Hydrodynamic waves at high temperature

 Now, taking into account that $\omega = \omega_1 T^{-1} + \dots$, we notice that the leading-order term in $\mathbb{M} / T^2 = \omega \mathbb{M}_\omega - k (\Omega / T) \mathbb{M}_\Omega$ becomes of order $T^{-1}$.
 Substituting Eq.~\eqref{eq:largeT_vexp} into Eq.~\eqref{eq:largeT_Mexp}, we obtain:

 The determinant of $\mathbb{M}_1$ reads

 where

-and the notation $c_h$ introduced above is the propagation speed of the helical vortical wave in a neutral, unpolarized plasma with a conserved helical charge, see Eq.~(116) in Ref.~\cite{Ambrus:2019khr} for details.
+and the notation $c_h$ introduced above refers to the propagation speed of the helical vortical wave in a neutral, unpolarized plasma with a conserved helical charge, see Eq.~(116) in Ref.~\cite{Ambrus:2019khr} for details.
 The solution $\omega_1 = 0$ of Eq.~\eqref{eq_v_HVW_leading} corresponds to the so-called \textit{Axial Vortical Wave}, while the solutions $\omega_1 / T = \pm k c_h$ correspond to the \textit{Helical Vortical Waves}.
 Notice that despite the velocity for the Axial Vortical Wave vanishing in the zeroth and first orders, this hydrodynamic mode is still a propagating excitation because the second order brings a nonzero contribution to $\omega$.
 These properties will be discussed in detail below.
+Both the axial and helical vortical waves in the high-temperature limit match those found in \cite{Ambrus:2019khr} for a neutral plasma if one neglects the dissipation of helicity in \cite{Ambrus:2019khr}, i.e., in the limit $\tau_H\to \infty$.
+The results presented in the coming sections constitute a generalisation of the previous results to the presence of non-vanishing chemical potentials for vector, axial and helical charges.